saurabh1088/notes/iOS/Auth/oAuth2PointO.md

 - Usually the starting step when app launches is to present a screen with a login/sign-in button.
 - User taps login/sign-in button
 - Button action triggers logic to call authorisation server URL
-- Authoisation URL is called with required params like *client ID* generated at step 1
+- Authorisation URL is called with required params like *client ID* generated at step 1
 - Authorisation URL will redirect to oAuth provider URL for authentication, this need to be presented in a webview.
 - User authenticated on this webview
 - Once authentication is successfull, authorization server will redirect to the redirect URL configured which takes flow back to app